AwalaApp/specs/rs008-cogrpc.md

 As a cargo relay binding, CogRPC's objective is to establish a Cargo Relay Connection (CRC) between a courier and a gateway so they can exchange cargo.

 When a CRC is established between a private gateway and a courier, the gateway and the courier act as the client and the server, respectively.
-Similarly, when a CRC is established between a public gateway and a courier, they act as the server and the client, respectively.
+Similarly, when a CRC is established between a Internet gateway and a courier, they act as the server and the client, respectively.

 This binding defines multiple message types and RPCs under a single gRPC service called `CargoRelay`.
 The gRPC interface described by this binding is defined in full in the form of Protocol Buffers at the end of this document.